FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 ::

    control-plane-protocol[type,name]
-     -> ospfd / ospf6d instance
+     -> anchored ospfd / ospf6d instance
      -> area
      -> interface, range, or per-instance attribute

+The ``control-plane-protocol`` create callbacks own the daemon instance and attach it to the running dnode with ``nb_running_set_entry()``.
+APPLY callbacks below that node fetch the instance with ``nb_running_get_entry()`` instead of re-resolving it from the instance name.
+VALIDATE callbacks still use the candidate tree for checks that must work before a same-transaction instance create has reached APPLY, such as duplicate area/interface bindings.

 Missing daemon objects should be rejected in ``NB_EV_VALIDATE`` when accepting the commit would leave the intended daemon mutation as a silent no-op.
-The ``NB_EV_APPLY`` phase should still tolerate races, such as an instance, area, or interface disappearing after validation, and return ``NB_OK`` where no useful recovery exists.
+The ``NB_EV_APPLY`` phase should still tolerate races, such as an area or interface disappearing after validation, and return ``NB_OK`` where no useful recovery exists.

 Interface APPLY paths also need to materialise daemon-private interface state when the RFC 9129 area/interface entry is valid but the daemon's native